kttaroha/AtCoder/README.md

 - ### Warnings!
 The implementations below failed to pass the supplied test cases.
-They needs to be submitted by other language options.
+They need to be submitted by other language options.

  [ABC160D](https://github.com/kttaroha/AtCoder/blob/master/src/ABC1xx/ABC16x/ABC160/ABC160D.py) (PyPy3)